Defending a Museum

 By Jad Davenport | Online Only | Aug.
 23, 2002

-What seemed like a straightforward renovation of San Francisco's Cliff House (see Cliff House To Be Renovated, Jan.
+What seemed like a straightforward renovation of San Francisco's Cliff House (see, Jan.
 11, 2002), triggered an emotional protest recently when the National Park Service announced its plans to relocate the 80-year-old Musée Mécanique to a temporary home on Pier 45 at Fisherman's Wharf, a popular tourist attraction.

 "It's all about childhood memories," says Peggy Vincent.
 "When you visit the Musée, it's like walking through a time tunnel," she says.
 "And now they want to take that away.
 We're losing all of our San Francisco Heritage.
 They're moving it all to Fisherman's Wharf."